Last compiled: 2023-09-05 15:26:25.305239

 My initial screening is that Variables with <chr>

-are categorical, those with <dbl>
+are categorical, those with <dbl> and

-are continuous.
+<int> are continuous.
 If you take a closer look at

-can be treated as
+the dataset, cyl, disp can be treated as

 categorical since there are categories of values the cars are stored

-discrete variables, but we can decide to treat it as
+hwydiscrete variables, but we can decide to treat it as

 continuous variables.

-.
+size, and shape.
 How do these aesthetics

 behave differently for categorical vs. continuous variables?ggplot(mpg, aes(x = cty, y = hwy, color = drv)) +